Shopping for Health Insurance Outside of the Health Insurance Marketplace

 If you don’t qualify for lower costs based on your income, you can still get coverage 4 ways according to HealthCare.gov:

 - Directly from an insurer.
+Although you can’t buy insurance direct from the insurer, you can use their site to shop for plans.
 You can contact any health insurance company and see plans available in your area.
 Many have websites that let you compare all plans available from that company.
 You can take a look at the advertisers on our site or use the HealthCare.Gov Plan Finder website, which presents information about private health plans available outside the Marketplace.
 Insurers generally won’t allow you to actually enroll in a plan through them, but they can assist you in understanding the plans they offer.

 - With the help of an insurance agent or broker.
 Agents usually work for a single health insurance company.
 Brokers sell plans from a number of companies.
 They can help you compare plans based on features and price and complete your enrollment.
 You don’t pay more to use an agent or broker.
 They’re paid by the insurance company whose plans they sell.

 - From an online health insurance seller.
 These online services offer health plans from a number of insurance companies.
 They let you compare prices and features and then enroll with the insurance company.

 - Through the Health Insurance Marketplace.
 You can apply and enroll through the Marketplace whether or not you qualify for lower costs based on your income.

 Do I Have to Use the Marketplace To Get a Marketplace Plan?